 New Focus

 I'm now mostly a retired meteorologist but still love to watch Utah weather.
-I will continue to update the Utah weather cams and Utah weather links pages and occasionally post Utah weather related information.
+I will continue to update the Utah weather cam images and Utah weather links pages and occasionally post Utah weather related information.
 I'm spending more time enjoying Utah snow skiing, cycling, hiking, and water skiing.

 Climate change

-First, climate change and the current episode of global warming are real, and to claim otherwise is disingenuous.
+First, climate change and the current episode of global warming is real and to claim otherwise is disingenuous.
 The peak of the last ice age occurred roughly 20,000 years ago, the peak of the next ice age is expected to occur about 80,000 years from now.
-Over the past 2,000+ years, Earth has experienced multiple warming and cooling periods, including the Roman Warm Period, the Dark Ages Cold Period, the Medieval Warm Period, the Little Ice Age, and the current warming period.
-Most (though not all) of these variations can be explained by changes in planetary orbits that alter the amount of solar radiation reaching Earth.
+Over the past 2,000+ years Earth has experienced multiple warming and cooling periods including the Roman Warm Period, the Dark Ages Cold Period, the Medieval Warm Period, the Little Ice Age, and the current warming period.
+Most (not all) of these variations in temperature can be explained by the amount of solar radiation reaching the Earth's surface.

 Human activity is certainly responsible for some portion of the current warming, particularly through deforestation and urbanization.
-However, many physicists—specifically those with a deep understanding of thermodynamics at the molecular level rather than climatologists or meteorologists—argue that variations in solar radiation are the primary driver of climate change, though not the only one.
-Changes in incoming solar radiation can largely (but not entirely) be explained by orbital cycles, sunspot activity, and volcanic eruptions.
-It is reasonable to agree that the amount of solar radiation reaching Earth plays a significant role in determining global temperatures and climate.
+However many physicists who have a deep understanding of thermodynamics at the molecular level (NOT climatologists or meteorologists), argue that variation in solar radiation is the primary driver of climate change.
+Changes in incoming solar radiation can largely be explained by orbital cycles, sunspot activity, cloud cover, and volcanic eruptions.
+I think we can all agree that the amount of solar radiation reaching the Earth's surface plays a significant role in global temperatures and climate.

-Other factors that influence climate include the amount of cosmic rays reaching Earth’s atmosphere.
-Cosmic rays ionize the atmosphere, providing nuclei around which water droplets can condense.
+One factor often overlooked that influences the amount of solar radiation that reaches the earth's surface is cosmic rays.
+Cosmic rays ionize the atmosphere which provide condensation nuclei for water droplets to condense on.
 A decrease in cosmic rays results in fewer ions, reduced cloud formation, increased solar radiation reaching the surface, and warmer temperatures.
-Conversely, an increase in cosmic rays leads to more ionization, increased cloud cover, reduced solar radiation, and cooler temperatures.
-Cosmic rays originate both within and beyond our solar system, and the number that reach Earth depends on several variables.
+Conversely, an increase in cosmic rays leads to more ionization, increased cloud cover, reduced solar radiation reaching the surface, and cooler temperatures.
+Cosmic rays originate both within and beyond our solar system and the number that reach Earth's atmosphere depends on several factors, main factor being the earth's magnetic field.

-The only computer climate models that have come close to accurately reproducing past climate changes have relied primarily on orbital cycles that affect solar radiation, rather than on greenhouse gases such as CO₂.
-While CO₂ and other greenhouse gases—most notably water vapor, which is by far the most abundant—have long been a theory of climate change but many physicists have proven otherwise.
+The only computer climate models that have come close to accurately reproducing past climate changes have relied primarily on factors that affect the amount of solar radiation reaching the earth's surface, NOT greenhouse gases.
+CO₂ and other greenhouse gases (including water vapor which is by far the most abundant) have long been a theory of climate change but many physicists have proven otherwise.

 Climate Change Theory (Douglas J Cotton, B.Sc (Physics)) http://www.climate-change-theory.com